TroelsAgergaard/spritekit-pulse-effekt/README.md

 Language: Swift 3

-This effect is made with SKAction - which allow us to change a node’s scale ect.
+This effect is made with SKAction - which allow us to change a node’s scale etc.

 For more information on SKAction, visit the documentation: https://developer.apple.com/reference/spritekit/skaction